 - Educational Administrator for Study Abroad Programs

-2016 Japanese graduate accepted into the prestigious JET program to teach in Japan.
+2018 Japanese graduate accepted into the prestigious JET program as a Coordinator for International Relations

 Japanese graduates have taught in Japan through the JET program.